RetroPie/RetroPie-Docs/docs/FAQ.md

 Add `disable_splash=1` in `/boot/config.txt`

 **As of 01/10/2016 the latest set of Raspbian updates causes boot text to be displayed again**.
-To restore default RetroPie image behaviour you can need to add `plymouth.enable=0` - Future RetroPie images will include this by default.
+To restore default RetroPie image behaviour you need to add `plymouth.enable=0` - future RetroPie images will include this by default.

 ### How do I boot to the desktop or Kodi